 Storage is where the Millennium excels, as you can add up to 8 storage drives.
 OS drives, software drives, scratch disks – you can add just about anything.
 And with up to 128GB of memory, you can be sure that multitasking will never be an issue.

 Whichever configuration you choose to go for, it’ll come packed in a server-grade steel chassis with either tempered glass or aluminum side panels.
 The tower is pretty big, but this is what allows you to easily cool any of the components that may be packed inside.

 As far as pre-built systems go, Origin PC is among the best in the industry.
-The Millennium is certainly one of the best PCs for video editing and multimedia, and if space isn’t an issue, you’ll be getting a great system that you can upgrade quite a bit in the future.
+And if space isn’t an issue, you’ll be getting a great system that you can upgrade quite a bit in the future.